 When to file.
-If you choose the calendar year as the estate's accounting period, the Form 1041 for 2004 is due by April 15, 2005 (June 15, 2005, in the case of Form 1040NR for a nonresident alien estate that does not have an office in the United States).
+If you choose the calendar year as the estate's accounting period, the Form 1041 for 2007 is due by April 15, 2008 (June 16, 2008, in the case of Form 1040NR for a nonresident alien estate that does not have an office in the United States).
 If you choose a fiscal year, the Form 1041 is due by the 15th day of the 4th month (6th month in the case of Form 1040NR) after the end of the tax year.
-If the due date is a

-Saturday, Sunday, or legal holiday, the form must be filed by the next business day.
+If the due date is a Saturday, Sunday, or legal holiday, the form must be filed by the next business day.

 Extension of time to file.
-An extension of time to file Form 1041 may be granted if you have clearly described the reasons that will cause your delay in filing the return.
-Use Form 2758, Application for Extension of Time To File Certain Excise, Income, Information, and Other Returns, to request an extension.
-The extension is not automatic, so you should request it early enough for the IRS to act on the application before the regular due date of Form 1041.
-You should file Form 2758 in duplicate with the IRS office where you must file Form 1041.
+You can request an automatic 6-month extension of time to file Form 1041 by filing Form 7004, Application for Automatic 6-Month Extension of Time To File Certain Business Income Tax, Information, and Other Returns.
+The extension is automatic, so you do not have to sign the form or provide a reason for your request.
+You must file Form 7004 on or before the regular due date of Form 1041.
+Form 7004 can be electronically filed.
+For additional information, see Form 7004.

 Generally, an extension of time to file a return does not extend the time for payment of tax due.
 You must pay the total income tax estimated to be due on Form 1041 in full by the regular due date of the return.
-For additional information, see the instructions for Form 2758.
+For additional information, see Form 7004.